 While Australia may have sold a very big chunk of it’s gold reserves in 1997 – 167 tonnes to be exact, with 80 tonnes remaining – the Reserve Bank of New Zealand managed to do even better.

 New Zealand now has a grand total of 0 (as in zero) tonnes of gold.
 So there is no need for any audit of New Zealand’s gold reserves!

 This total of zero tonnes hasn’t changed since we wrote about it back in 2009.
-However we couldn’t recall exactly when it was sold.
+However we couldn’t recall exactly when New Zealand’s gold reserves were sold.
 Helpfully the Reserve Bank Museum tell us that:

 “Most of the gold reserves were divested in the 1960s.
 The last remaining gold was sold in 1991.”

 So not only did we sell more gold than our trans-Tasman cousins, we also managed to do it earlier!
 Although at least we may have gotten a slightly better price than they did in 1997 on the 1991 sale.
 (But only slightly).

 However we can’t say the same about the 1960’s sales.
 They took place when the US Dollar was still linked to gold at $35 per ounce.
 So the bulk that was sold in the 1960’s would have net just $35 per ounce at whatever the USD/NZD exchange rate was at the time.